ibm-watson-iot/iot-java/docs/java_cli_for_gateway.rst

 * deviceType - The device type for which the command is received.
 * deviceId - The device id for which the command is received, Could be the Gateway or any device connected via the Gateway.
-* payload - The command payload.
+* data - The command payload.
-* format - The format of the command payload, currently only JSON format is supported in the Java Client Library.
+* format - The format of the command payload, JSON, binary, text and etc..
 * command - The name of the command.
 * timestamp - The org.joda.time.DateTime when the command is sent.